-Rey Milici decided to become a painter as a teenager in Brooklyn.
-His grandfather, a freelance illustrator, encouraged him to go to art school after viewing some of his early drawings.
+As a teenager growing up in Brooklyn, Rey Milici aspired to make art his career.
+Upon viewing his early drawings, his grandfather, a freelance illustrator, strongly encouraged him to attend art school.
 “He told me that I had the talent to be an artist… He gave me the confidence to carry on.
 I’ve never wanted to be anything else.”

 Rey paints outdoor subjects, but not your typical landscapes.
 He is drawn to the infinite variety of the real world.
 Rey’s pieces range from backyard scenes to seascapes, and are characterized by sharp clarity of form and rich color.
 He is concerned with recording a place frozen in time, and seeks out places where the play of light and shadow captures the essence of the scene.

 I have always been drawn to the New England farm house with its long standing history.
 They are both romantic and majestic while at the same time ruggedly real.
 Surrounding these monoliths with our Fall colors seems more than right, allowing me to be both real and abstract at the same time.